Isoaxe/instavatar/readme.md

 ### Development mode

 Run `npm run dev` from the root directory.
 This starts all emulators as available from the `localhost:4000` Firebase UI to enable local testing.
 Includes Firestore, Functions and Hosting emulators.
+As stated above, if just testing this app in development mode, the `IS_LOCAL_PROXY` flag can be set to `false` and the existing value of `remoteProxyUrl` can be used.